Network Monitoring Role Selection

 500 ms and the server replies back when it receives the packet.
 The measurement information is added inside the packet.

-If one agent is a public monitoring agent, that agent will be set as the server because public monitoring agents cannot have the client role in a monitoring session.
+If one agent is a public monitoring agent, that agent will be set as the server because this monitoring agent type cannot have the client role in a monitoring session.
 The other agent will automatically have the client role no matter what its agent mode is.
 If both agents are public monitoring agents, there will be an Invalid Session Error.

 If one agent has the client agent mode and the other one is a server, the selection is straightforward as long as the two agents can communicate together.
 If this is not the case, there will be an Invalid Session Error.